pizza-777/sol2uml/README.md

 sol2uml class ./contracts
 ```

 To generate a diagram of EtherDelta's contract from the verified source code on [Etherscan](https://etherscan.io/address/0x8d12A197cB00D4747a1fe03395095ce2A5CC6819#code).
-The output wil be a svg file `0x8d12A197cB00D4747a1fe03395095ce2A5CC6819.svg` in the working folder.
+The output will be a svg file `0x8d12A197cB00D4747a1fe03395095ce2A5CC6819.svg` in the working folder.

 ```bash
 sol2uml class 0x8d12A197cB00D4747a1fe03395095ce2A5CC6819
 ```

 To generate a diagram of EtherDelta's contract from the verified source code on [Etherscan Ropsten](https://ropsten.etherscan.io/address/0xa19833bd291b66aB0E17b9C6d46D2Ec5fEC15190#code).
-The output wil be a svg file `0xa19833bd291b66aB0E17b9C6d46D2Ec5fEC15190.svg` in the working folder.
+The output will be a svg file `0xa19833bd291b66aB0E17b9C6d46D2Ec5fEC15190.svg` in the working folder.

 ```bash
 sol2uml class 0xa19833bd291b66aB0E17b9C6d46D2Ec5fEC15190 -n ropsten